jens-maus/RaspberryMatic/DEVELOPMENT.md

 ## Workflows

 - **ci**: on each push, pull request or manual - builds all artefacts (dev versions)
-- **ci_release**: manually triggered - builds a draft release and attach official builds.
+- **release**: manually triggered - builds a draft release and attach official builds.
 Updates OCI and Helm latest tags.
-- **nightly-snapshot**: cronjob - only works on official repo (dummy in fork) - uploads all snapshot versions
+- **snapshot**: cronjob - only works on official repo (dummy in fork) - uploads all snapshot versions
-- **nightly-snapshot**: ??

 ## How to draft a release

-1. Go to _Actions_ -> _Release CI_
+1. Go to _Actions_ -> _Release Build_
 2. Click on _Run Workflow_
 3. Select the branch.
 Usually `master`
 3. Let the skip build to `false` at least you are testing the CI
-4. Click on _Run Workflow_ to start CI.
-The CI does the following
+4. Click on _Run Workflow_ to start the build.
+The build does the following
    - creates a new release draft with the VERSION used as name, tag and version.
 If the release draft already exists then it is not modified.
      **NOTE**: if binaries were already uploaded to the draft release you need to delete them before re-triggering the CI or the upload will fail
    - builds all binaries and upload them to the draft release
    - uploads the container with `latest` as tag - NOTE: after this step OCI users using latest will get the update
-   - uploads a new release HElm chart using the OCCU_VERSION as version.
+   - uploads a new release Helm chart using the OCCU_VERSION as version.
 NOTE: after this point the Kubernetes users will get presented with the update
 5. While the draft is being built, the release readme can be updated from the UI
-6. Once the CI has completed and all binaries are uploaded to the release the release can be published
+6. Once the build run has completed and all binaries are uploaded to the release draft.
+7. Verify everything and click "Publish" to finally publish the release

 ## Components Update Guide